Newark New Jersey Wikiemdia 1

 The Delaware Water Gap National Recreation Area is a protected area located in the states of New Jersey and Pennsylvania.
 It is situated along the Delaware River and covers over 70,000 acres of land.

-The Delaware Water Gap is a popular destination for outdoor enthusiasts due to its scenic beauty, abundant recreational opportunities, and rich cultural and historical significance.
+The Delaware Water Gap is a popular destination for park lovers due to its scenic beauty, abundant recreational opportunities, and rich cultural and historical significance.

 The park offers a variety of recreational activities such as hiking, camping, fishing, boating, and wildlife viewing.
 There are over 150 miles of trails, including the famous Appalachian Trail, which passes through the park.